 One major achievement was an internship in which she conducted market research and devised strategy related to Wells’ real estate holdings.
-Guided by Bob Ellis, director of the Center for Business and Entrepreneurship at Wells, Jennifer helped develop a much needed plan for the College to maximize the value of several properties it owns in Aurora.
+Guided by Bob Ellis, former director of the Center for Business and Entrepreneurship at Wells, Jennifer helped develop a much needed plan for the College to maximize the value of several properties it owned in Aurora.
 Jennifer worked with three other students to gather data through online research, site visits, and interviews to compose recommendations to the College President, key Trustees, and other leaders at Wells as to whether they should sell or repurpose the real estate.

 “I learned how to take initiative and work effectively in a group to reach a common goal,” she says, adding that she was honored to present her ideas to “big names” on campus.

-Her SIFE project is giving Jennifer exposure to a very different culture than the one she encountered first-hand studying abroad.
+Her SIFE project gave Jennifer exposure to a very different culture than the one she encountered first-hand studying abroad.
 While studying in Sterling, Scotland in the fall of 2010, she immersed herself in the Scottish culture as well as her economics, business and management courses.
 “I grew so much for the experience,” she says.
 “I learned that no matter what the situation, I can handle it.”
 She reports that about one-third of Wells students go abroad, in part because Wells helps to make it affordable.
 “So many of us want to travel, see what else is out there, and try new things.
 I saw it as a great opportunity, and I only needed to cover my personal expenses,” she says.

 Terry Harrison '12

-Last March, when Terry Harrison ’12 looked at the stands from the basketball court during Wells’ first appearance in a NCAA Championship tournament, he was thrilled.
+When Terry Harrison ’12 looked at the stands from the basketball court during Wells’ first appearance in a NCAA Championship tournament, he was thrilled.
 A sea of students sporting red Wells Express t-shirts was cheering on the underdog.

 He wasn’t surprised to see that kind of support.
 “We’re a tight-knit community,” said Terry, who describes an outpouring of support the team received through the end of the season.
 The president invited them to dinner at her home; the administration provided transportation to the games and made t-shirts available to the whole campus; and students followed the team by bus, online, and via text to stay up-to-the-minute.
 “It meant a lot to know that so many people were rooting for us—and we didn’t want to let them down.
 We weren’t playing just for us, but for the school as a whole.”